Jan-9C/deathcounter_ocr/README.md

 2. use cropimage.py to export a file which contains the right coordinates to crop the image so that it includes the "death message" and change the config file accordingly
 3. Use maskgenerator.py and maskmerger.py to generate the matching mask files for your death message and change the config file accodingly
 4. Change ocr_string in the config to match the one displayed in your death message

+# How to adapt the counter to a different language
+1. Install the needed Tesseract language package you need
+2. Change the image crop coordinates to fit the message
+3. Change the config parameter "language" so that it matches the language code of the language you want to use

+***Tesseract supports many languages, here are some examples of the language codes that you can use:***

+    eng for English
+    spa for Spanish
+    fra for French
+    deu for German
+    jpn for Japanese
+    chi_sim for Simplified Chinese
+    chi_tra for Traditional Chinese

+You can find a full list of language codes that are supported by Tesseract in the tessdata repository on GitHub (https://github.com/tesseract-ocr/tessdata)

 # Known Limitations